How to Flush Your Water Heater

 1. Turn OFF the Power to Your Water Heater.

 Critical – Disconnect the electrical power by flipping a switch or knob on the water heater.
 If you’re unsure the power is disconnected, err on safety.
-Head to your electrical panel and turn off the breaker connected to the hot water heater.
+Head to your electrical panel and turn off the breaker connected to the water heater.

 Off switch on Hot Water Heater